AqwamCreates/DataPredict/docs/API/Models.md

 For strong deep learning applications, have a look at [DataPredict™ Neural](https://aqwamcreates.github.io/DataPredict-Neural) (object-oriented) and [DataPredict™ Axon](https://aqwamcreates.github.io/DataPredict-Axon) (function-oriented) instead.

+  * Contains all the deep reinforcement learning and generative algorithms listed here.

+  * Includes convolutional, pooling, dropout and activation layers.

 ### Note

 Currently, these algorithms lack online learning capabilities.
 We're still looking into it.